JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 Still use `2D Nav` Goal to specify the pose, but this time the costmap will be updated using the data from lidar.

-`However, odometr is not accurate so that there are errors in yaw angle.` To solve this problem, I tried the built-in diffdrive lib from Gazebo, which is found to be nice choice.
+`However, odometr is not accurate so that there are errors in yaw angle.` To solve this problem, I tried the built-in diffdrive lib from Gazebo, which is found to be a nice choice.
 The command:

 	roslaunch four_wheel_urdf two_wheel_diffdrive.launch
 	roslaunch four_wheel_urdf my_navigation_gazebo_two_wheel.launch
+open both Rviz and Gazebo.
+The tf from baselink to odom will be given by gazebo, not calculated from odometer.

 ## Voice control (In progress, Sun Yinghan)